 We live in a digital economy where Application Programming Interfaces (APIs) are foundational elements for businesses to operate and grow.
-As rightly outlined in a Gartner article, APIs interconnect individual systems that contain data about people, businesses and things, enable transactions, and create new products/services and business models.
+As rightly outlined by Gartner, APIs interconnect individual systems that contain data about people, businesses and things, enable transactions, and create new products/services and business models.

 The popularity of APIs has grown significantly in the last decade or so, but the history of APIs stretches back much further.
-Our two-part eBook series provides a brief history of APIs from the early computing era to today.
+(Check out our eBooks on the evolution of APIs and APIs in the cloud age for a deeper dive on this subject.)

 Cloud computing has revolutionized API development and deployment.
 Cloud vendors offer various cloud services through API endpoints.
 These API endpoints can be accessed through the browser, command-line interface (CLI) tools and SDKs.

 The future of software is distributed.
 With most organizations on the planet on some sort of cloud journey, the desire to accelerate the path to rapid, cost-effective innovation cycles is driving them all the consider the best of what the cloud platforms have to offer.